pmean/build-website/text/06/InformationSource.md

 circles.
 Critics of evolution, for example, will frequently take quotes out of context that seems to sow doubt about the theory of evolution.
-For example, a researcher might start out a paper with a statement like
-\"The Cambrian explosion presents the most challenging problem for the theory of evolution\"
+For example, a researcher might start out a paper with a statement like "The Cambrian explosion presents the most challenging problem for the theory of evolution"

 The goal of this statement is to point out why research on the Cambrian explosion is especially valuable, but a quote like this is paraded